 At One Thing Marketing, we have been providing web design and online marketing solutions to the Louisville Metro area since 2011.
-Our attention-grabbing “You Statement” and Call-to-Action is why we felt to add it to this list.
+Our attention-grabbing “You Statement” and Call-to-Action is why we felt we had to add it to this list.
 As soon as our website pops onto the screen, visitors instantly know we are a marketing company and that they can greatly benefit from working with us.
 Our Call-to-Actions are clear and let visitors know that if they can either read about our successful clients or request a Strategy Session.
 When you combine a “You Statement” with a clear CTA, your business website stands a great chance of increasing conversions, thus making your business profitable.

 5. 3 Space: Video about a Product/Service